canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ks show cdk -c kubeflow-test
 ```

-Which will return the following on CDK, and be similar on GKE:
+The above will return the following on CDK, and be similar on GKE:

 ``` yaml
 ---